UoA-eResearch/git-novice/episodes/04-changes.md

 Author: Sarah Robertson <s.robertson@researcher.co>
 Date:   Thu Aug 22 10:14:07 2013 -0400

-   Modify guacamole to the traditional recipe
+   Modify soup to the traditional recipe
 ```

 You can also reduce the quantity of information using the